Migration to Flutter Guide

 Maintenance

-React Native’s use of JavaScript and the large community of developers make it relatively easy to find solutions and maintain applications.
-Still, since React Native uses native components, a new version of the OS may break the UI when released, and the cost of library updates can be very high.
+React Native’s use of JavaScript and its large developer community make it relatively easy to find solutions and maintain applications.

 Community

 A strong community is vital for providing developers with the support and resources they need.
-Both communities are open-source, and both extend beyond hundreds of thousands of users.
+Both Flutter and React Native are open-source technologies supported by large, global communities.

 Flutter’s community has grown rapidly since its launch, with a wealth of tutorials, libraries, and forums available.
-Google’s active involvement also ensures ongoing support and development.
-However, it also needs to be said that there aren’t as many Flutter developers as React Native ones.
+Google’s active involvement also ensures ongoing support and continuous development.

 Packages and libraries